kennethfreeflow/kennethlng.github.io/_pages/cv.md

 <caption>Aug 2015 - Jul 2017</caption>

-Led a team of engineers, artists, and musicians to develop [Mind the Trap](/mind-the-trap), an online multiplayer party game.
+Led a team of engineers, artists, and musicians to develop real-time multiplayer games, including [Mind the Trap](/mind-the-trap), an online multiplayer party game, and [Wizard's Duel AR](/wizards-duel-ar), an augmented reality mobile game.

 ---